About Wedding Traditions & Meanings

 Ancient Greek wedding feast

 In ancient Greece, every wedding included a feast.
-It provided a bountiful amount of meat often supplied by the prenuptial sacrifices.
-Friends and family of both the bride and groom feasted together in a ritual sense of community, but men and women sat on opposite sides of the room.
+It provided a bountiful amount of meat, often supplied by prenuptial sacrifices.
+Friends and family of both the bride and groom feasted together in a ritual sense of community, though men and women typically sat on opposite sides of the room.

-In Euangelos’ play the Anakalyptomene, we get an idea of just how ostentatious the food displayed might have been.
-In his depiction, the feast included veal, pork, hare, custards cheese, pastries, lydian treats, eggs cake, and while foods did vary from one region to another, there was one traditional food offered at every Greek wedding called “sesame.”
-It was made from ground sesame seeds mixed with honey and formed into cakes.
-This custom was tied to fertility.
-The belief was that the prolific nature of the sesame seed could somehow be transmitted to the new couple.
+In Euangelos’ play The Anakalyptomene, we get an idea of just how elaborate the food might have been.
+His depiction includes veal, pork, hare, custards, cheese, pastries, Lydian treats, egg cakes, and other delicacies.
+While foods varied from one region to another, there was one traditional food offered at every Greek wedding called sesame.

 Ancient Greek bridal customs